dougmalcolm/dougmalcolm.github.io/README.md

     f.write(total_events + "\n")
 ```

 This code **extracts and enables us to use the IFPA player data** by using BeatifulSoup, Requests, and lxml libraries to access and parse the website's html.
 After finding the data we want in the html, we record the data into a cvs file for ease of use.
-Looping this for every single player in the IFPA gave us **111888** rows of data.
+Looping this gave **111888 rows of data**, one row for each competitive pinball player.

 ### Exploring the Data

+To get a quick grasp of our data, we can look at the distributions and descriptive statistics for each variable we extracted.